-Through California’s system of ballot propositions, voters are asked to decide a range of policy questions, sometimes with a significant impact on how the state raises and spends tax revenues.
-The Budget Center’s analysis of ballot measures helps foster a greater understanding of their implications for state policy, public investment, and people and communities.
+Voters are often asked to decide on a range of policy questions through propositions on the ballot — sometimes resulting in significant impacts on how the state raises and spends tax revenues.
+The Budget Center’s analysis of ballot measures helps foster a greater understanding of the implications propositions may have on the state budget, and the effects on people and communities.